Connect with others who understand.

 Next Steps if You Want To Learn More or Quit Vaping

-Vaping has detrimental health effects on your whole body, not only your skin.
-If you have eczema and are concerned about vaping’s potential impact on your skin, speak to your primary care doctor or dermatologist.
-If you wish to quit vaping, there are various resources available, such as support groups, counseling, and nicotine replacement therapies, which can help you.
+Vaping has negative health effects on your whole body, not only your skin.
+If you have eczema and are concerned about how vaping may impact your skin, speak to your doctor or dermatologist.
+If you wish to quit vaping, there are various resources available.
+Support groups, counseling, and nicotine replacement therapies may help you quit.

 Talk With Others Who Understand